-"Lord our God, with the birth of your Son, your glory breaks on the world.
+"Lord our God, with the birth of your Son, the Lord Jesus Christ, your glory breaks on the world.
 As we celebrate his first coming, give us a foretaste of the joy that you will grant us when the fulness of his glory has filled the earth."

 2 Sing to the LORD, bless his name; tell of his salvation from day to day.

 3 Declare his glory among the nations, his marvelous works among all the peoples!

 11 Let the heavens be glad, and let the earth rejoice; let the sea roar, and all that fills it;

 12 let the field exult, and everything in it!
 Then shall all the trees of the wood sing for joy